 Don’t rely on short-lived trends for building up assets in the long term

 Anyone who would like to build up assets in the long term should try not to be blinded by short-lived trends.
 Much-hyped products and companies can turn out to be pure speculative bubbles – as was the case with the dot-com bubble in the 1990s.
 The euphoria associated with revolutionary tech firms led thousands of people to invest in dot-com companies and lose a proportion of their assets as the hype levelled off.
-Read more about speculative bubbles and how they develop here.
+Read more about speculative bubbles and how they develop in the article "What is a speculative bubble?".
 The old rule still applies: if it seems too good to be true, it’s probably not true.
 Long-term investors should therefore focus on long-term supertrends rather than short-term hype.